The Church has to ensure everyone has a place to worship and serve God, as well as find care, love, and community.

 To do this, the property arm of the archdiocese, the Archdiocesan Land & Properties Singapore (ALPS), is developing a master plan of the archdiocese’s properties.
 The master plan will be critical in planning for the optimal use of the Church’s physical structures.

 Over the years, the Church’s buildings have been renovated as they aged, with the most recent major renovation being the Cathedral of the Good Shepherd.
 A new parish in Punggol, the Church of the Transfiguration, was completed in 2017, and St Joseph’s Church (Victoria Street) is undergoing renovation.

-Besides the parishes, the archdiocese has several properties which are in different stages of planning for redevelopment:
+Besides the parishes, the archdiocese has other properties that are funded by the GIFT Campaign.

 In addition, sinking funds, which do not currently exist for almost all of the Church’s properties, have been introduced.